fullstorydev/fullstory-react-native/README.md

 [![CircleCI](https://circleci.com/gh/fullstorydev/fullstory-react-native.svg?style=svg)](https://circleci.com/gh/fullstorydev/fullstory-react-native)

+## Note: This is a Work in Progress and has yet to be published to NPM.

 FullStory's React Native plugin exposes access to the FullStory Native Mobile SDK from within a React Native app.
 More information about the FullStory API can be found at https://developer.fullstory.com.